keypom/keypom-docs/docs/Tutorials/Advanced/daos/drop.md

 In this case, the `accountIdField` should be set to `proposal.kind.AddMemberToRole.member_id`.
 This will, upon the key being claimed, tell Keypom to inject the `accountId` of the user claiming into the argument's proposal object under the `kind.AddMemberToRole.member_id` field.

+In addition to the `accountIdField`, an attached deposit must be sent to cover the cost of the DAO's [proposal bond](https://github.com/near-daos/sputnik-dao-contract/blob/2b19edb50e4542e1b8a6769023f2318c70255ee9/sputnikdao2/src/policy.rs#L153C1-L154).
+In this case, the bond is set to 0.1 $NEAR.

+Finally, the FC drop should pass the desired DAO contract to the middleman DAO bot into the `dao_contract` argument.

 In summary, the final `fcData` should look as follows.

-TODO: talk about why 0.1 $NEAR attached deposit.

-(similar to this):
-1. The additional `require!` in `new_auto_registration` ensures that the function call has attached enough $NEAR to cover the Sputnik [proposal bond](https://github.com/near-daos/sputnik-dao-contract#add-proposal).
-Documentation lists this as 1 $NEAR but the contracts deployed on testnet require just 0.1 $NEAR.

-TODO: talk about dao_contract as arguments

 ```js
 fcData: {